Many associate branding and real estate branding with creating logos, different designs, business cards, and more.

 It means either converting more leads into paying customers at the same price points or converting the same amount of leads into paying customers at higher price points and at a higher profit rate.

-The curious thing is that you can create a brand even with bad branding and a good conversion rate, as long as you create a great customer experience with your products or services.
+The curious thing is that you can create a brand even with bad branding and a reasonable conversion rate.

 These are the possible combinations.
 You can have…